Basis-Theory-Labs/3ds-web-tester/README.md

 ## Test Cards

-All [Ravelin Test Cards](https://developer.ravelin.com/guides/3d-secure/test-cards/#3ds-2-test-cards) are available via the dropdown.
+All [Test Cards](https://developers.basistheory.com/docs/api/3ds/sessions#test-cards) are available in the `src/data/test-cards.json` file.
-If you wish to add more, edit the `src/data/test-cards.json` file.
+The dropdown by default is populated with the `luhnValid` cards.

 ## More Information
 - [Basis Theory 3DS Setup Guide](https://developers.basistheory.com/docs/guides/threeds/overview)